drachenwald/dun-in-mara/events/2022/strawberry-raid/index.md

 [Registration is now open](https://fienta.com/duninmara-strawberryraid).
 Family tickets will be available.
 We are not going to attempt to define "family"; just be sensible about it.

+## Attendees

+A list of people who have already booked, and given consent for their names to appear can be seen here: <a href="attending/">Attending</a>

 ## Travel

 <a href="https://www.sigginstowncastle.com/">Sigginstown Castle</a> is easily findable on Google Maps.